phylotastic/phylotastic/admin/f2f_meeting_plan.md

    * lessons learned
    * adjustments needed
 * Complete evaluation of products (most can be done pre-meeting)
+* share information and address challenges with pending issues
+   * metadata and services description model
+   * portal
+   * planning and composition
 * Develop plan for first release & commit to the plan
 * Plan for year 2 and beyond
    * outreach (meetings)